-Students should work with their school to submit requests for accommodations to the College Board through SSD Online, a web portal to Services for Students with Disabilities.
+Students should work with their school counselor to submit requests for accommodations to the College Board through SSD Online, a web portal to Services for Students with Disabilities.

-The student's parent (or the student, if they are over 18), will need to sign a consent for the school to release the student's information to the College Board.
+The student's parent, guardian, caseworker or other person in parental relation - or the student, if over age 18 - can sign a consent for the school to release the student's information to the College Board.
 Students can also request accommodations by mail using a paper application, called a Student Eligibility Form, which they can get from their school.

 The approval process can take up to seven weeks, so make sure requests are submitted well in advance of the deadline for the student's testing date.
 In most cases, if the student is requesting the same accommodations that they get through their IEP or 504 Plan, the College Board will approve the request without asking for more information.
 If the student doesn't have a current IEP or 504 Plan, or is requesting other accommodations, the College Board may request additional evaluations or medical reports.
-All documentation must be submitted to the College Board by the SSD deadline for the student to receive accommodations on the exam.
+All documentation must be submitted to the College Board by the SSD deadline for the student to receive exam accommodations.

-Students will get a decision about their accommodation request through the mail, and school staff will be able to see the decision in SSD Online.
+Students will get a decision about their accommodation request through the mail.
+Students with a College Board "My Organizer" account who are registered for the SAT can also access their decision letter through My Organizer.
 If accommodations are approved, the decision letter will include an eligibility letter and the student's eligibility code, which they will need when they register for the SAT.
 If a request for testing accommodations has not been approved, the decision letter will explain why.
 Students can appeal by submitting additional documentation for the College Board to consider.